Do Go On - 532 - Dashcon Failure

 If we have just a hundred of our nearly 4,000 followers donate a mere $10,

-we would have enough money to get us on our feet,
+we would have enough money to get us on our feet, pay for some software we need,

-on top of a few for which we've already applied.
+On top of a few for which we've already applied.

-So they just need, just give us money, give us your money.
+So they just need just give us money, give us your money.

 Please, we'll do all the rest.